WHAT’S THE DIFFERENCE BETWEEN CASH VALUE AND FACE VALUE?

 Another option is to cancel your coverage by surrendering your policy for the cash value.
 This allows policyholders to forfeit their policy back to their insurance carrier for a portion of the accumulated cash value called the surrender cash value.

 The last option is to sell your life insurance policy.
-Selling your life insurance can bring 4-10 more than forfeiting the policy for the surrender cash value.
+Selling your life insurance can bring 4-10 more than forfeiting the policy for the Cash Surrender Value of Life Insurance.
 To help better understand how life settlement works, let’s look further into the types of life settlement options available.

 Two Types of Life Settlements